zbirow/Hunkfile-Viewer/README.md

 # Hunkfile-Viewer\
-Actual tested on Monster High: NGS on PC
+Actual tested on Monster High: NGS on PC/Wii
 Can dispaly Texture
 In progress.....
 Hunkfile Viewer (.hnk)